CHICO CLUTCH REPLACEMENT

 A car clutch disengages the engine flywheel from the vehicle’s transmission input shaft.
 A clutch begins to work when you push its pedal down.
 This is what frees the clutch from gripping.
 While the clutch is pressed down, you move the shift lever to the desired gear.

 HOW IS TORQUE TRANSFERRED FROM A ENGINE TO A CLUTCH?

-Your clutch has three parts.
+Your clutch three immediate parts.

 -The clutch plate.

 -The pressure plate.